A Vietnam visa is not required for South Korean citizens that intend to visit the country for a period of up to 15 days.

 Even a short stay in Vietnam gives enough time to explore the wonderfully chaotic capital of Hanoi in the north to the fertile Mekong Delta in the south.
 However, before traveling to Vietnam on the visa exemption there is a few things to consider:

 1) Passport – firstly, make sure the passport has at least 6 months remaining from the time of entering Vietnam.
-Also, the passport should have one or two blank pages to use for the immigration and visa stamps.
+Also, the passport should have one or two blank pages to use for immigration and visa stamps.

 2) Arrival date – all South Korean travelers must wait at least 30 days between using the visa exemption.